+The constant is assumed to be of type INTEGER\2.

-The constant is assumed to be of the INTEGER2 type and two bytes long.
+- In other cases, when used in statements that require a specific data type, the constant is assumed to be the required type and length. - A length of four bytes is assumed for hexadecimal and octal constants used as arguments; no data type is assumed.

-- In other cases, when used in statements that require a specific data type, the constant is assumed to be the required type and length. - A length of four bytes is assumed for hexadecimal and octal constants used as arguments; no data type is assumed. - In other cases, the constant is assumed to be of the INTEGER4 data type. - A hexadecimal or octal constant can specify up to 16 bytes of data. - Constants are padded with zeros to the left when the assumed length of the constant is more than the digits specified by the constant.
+- In other cases, the constant is assumed to be of type INTEGER\4. - A hexadecimal or octal constant can specify up to 16 bytes of data. - Constants are padded with zeros to the left when the assumed length of the constant is more than the digits specified by the constant.
 Constants are truncated to the left when the assumed length is less than that of the digits specified.